Are you stuck? Has your church growth leveled off or even started declining? I can relate.

 The Right Question: What is keeping my church from growing?

 Healthy organisms grow.
 If you feel stagnation setting in, barriers are inhibiting your growth.
 Implement a plan to remove them.

 Now that you’re asking the right question, I encourage you to make two affirmative decisions.

-Decision No. 1: I believe God wants to grow my church.
+Decision No. 1: I believe God wants church growth.

 Second Peter 3:9 (NLT) tells us: “The Lord isn’t really being slow about His promise to return, as some people think.
 No, He is being patient for your sake.
 He does not want anyone to be destroyed, but wants everyone to repent.”
 Your church is part of that redemptive plan.
 Of course, God wants it to grow.
 Growth signals repentance and life change.